Unlocking Muscle Mechanics: Understanding the Sliding Filament Theory, Motor Unit Recruitment, and the All-or-Nothing Principle

 This can be achieved in several ways, for example:

-2. Adding more reps; using the same weight.
+2. Grinding out more reps compared to the previous session, using the same weight.

 3. Manipulating rest times between sets.